-JEE Mains 2021: Image correction window opens at jeemain.nta.nic.in, direct link to make changes
+JEE Mains 2021: Image/Application correction window opens at jeemain.nta.nic.in, direct link here

 - Key in your login credentials

-- Upload the photo in the specified size, style, format, and submit.

-Once the application correction window gets activated, candidates can edit details including name, address, educational qualifications, and other related information.
+Candidates can edit details including name, address, educational qualifications, and other related information.
 Recently, NTA extended the deadline for submission of the online application form for JEE Main 2021 till January 23, 2021.

 JEE Main 2021 exam will be held in Computer Based Test (CBT) mode only, except that the Drawing Test for B.Arch. will be held in ‘Pen & Paper’ (offline) mode, the National Testing Agency has said.